 Winter weather is upon us for much of North America and with that comes the usual cold weather headaches, including the possibility of snow, sleet and ice along with flu season and freezing temperatures.
-Those low temperatures can also usher in a specific plumbing issue for homeowners – frozen pipes.
+Those low temperatures can also bring a specific plumbing issue for homeowners – frozen pipes.

 A frozen pipe is a typical, yet sometimes large-scale plumbing issue to come across.
-When the weather gets colder and the temperature dips below freezing, the water in your home’s pipes may freeze and enlarge, which lead to anything from a small leak to large-scale flooding.
+When the weather turns cold and the temperature dips below freezing, the water in your home’s pipes may freeze and enlarge, which lead to anything from a tiny leak to large-scale flooding.

-There are a few signs that can alert you to a frozen pipe.
+There are several signs that can alert you to a frozen pipe.
 If you find a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes may be frozen.
+While it may seem straightforward to know if your water lines are frozen, just know that not all plumbing pipes are in sight.
+If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes may be frozen.

 So what can you do when you think your pipes could be frozen?
-It is essential to turn off the power to your water supply before you start trying to thaw your pipe in order to keep the pipe from breaking.
+It is very important to turn off the power to your water supply before you attempt to thaw your pipe in order to prevent the pipe from breaking.
 Try warming the frozen area of the pipe with heated water or packing towels that have been soaked in hot water around your water pipes.
 If these actions don’t solve the problem, call a professional plumber in to assist.
-Do not attempt to use a blowtorch, kerosene or propane heater, or anything else with an open flame, as these are fire dangers.
+Never attempt to use a blowtorch, kerosene or propane heater, or anything else with an open flame, as these are fire dangers.

 If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that lead to water damage.
+If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.

 The American Red Cross recommends taking these measures to keep your pipes from freezing: